 Legal Aid Society interns and attorneys get direct access to meaningful work at the oldest and largest not-for-profit legal services provider in the United States.
 The Legal Aid Society is such a well-known entity in the state of New York that the chance to form meaningful connections in different legal spheres all over the city are great.
 In fact, more than 30 alumni are serving as members of the Judiciary.

 Tami herself is clearly an excellent supervisor and genuinely cares about interns’ development and career trajectory.
-You can read more about a day in the life of a Legal Aid Society attorney here.
+You can watch a video about a day in the life of a Legal Aid Society attorney here.

 Tami Steckler’s Career Path

-Tami Steckler started at the Legal Aid Society 30 years ago and has been leading the Juvenile Rights Practice for 11 years.
+Tami Steckler started at the Legal Aid Society 30 years ago and lead the Juvenile Rights Practice for 12 years until she became COO in 2017.
 She has also worked at a foster care agency and at New York Legal Assistance Group, leaving the Legal Aid Society for a few years to gain managerial experience.
 When the position running the Juvenile Rights Practice opened up, she applied and was offered the position, which is not surprising because it is hard to imagine anyone in New York who knows more about juvenile rights than she does.

 Before law school, Tami was a teacher and went to law school in order to sue school districts.
 She became passionate about juvenile rights issues while working as a teacher.
 One case in particular stands out to her.
 Tami had a severely disabled child in one of her classes but she came to realize over the course of the semester that the student was understanding everything she was saying in class.
 Tami came to the conclusion that the child would have a much better education if he were mainstreamed and so she told his parents as much.
 They decided to follow her advice and move him to a mainstream school.
 The school got mad when the student left because they lost funding.
 Tami realized that she wanted to work to advance children’s interests and ensure that they are looked out for above what the school district wants.